Chongqing Dog - Health

 The known health concerns in Chongqing dogs includes:

-Prolapse of the third eyelid commonly referred to as Cherry eye.
+- Prolapse of the third eyelid commonly referred to as Cherry eye.

 - Vaginal prolapse in bitches.

 - Bifid nose or nares (defined as a clefting or deep splitting of the medial cleft between the 2 nose chambers beginning at the tubercle of the upper lip extending vertically to the tip of the nose).

 - Hydrocephalus (water on the brain).

 With no relevant scientific studies having been performed, and there being such a small number of dogs to assess, it is difficult to say with any certainty what health conditions affect this breed.
-There is no specific grooming required as this dog is a very short-haired breed ( best breed for people with allergies ).
-The life expectancy is fairly high , it’s a remarkably long living breed.
+There is no specific grooming required as this dog is a very short haired breed .
+I have met with many local CQd breeders who are trimming Winter coat during spring time .